kirillvh/PitchExtractor/README.md

 F0 validation results are dataset dependent but seem to be comparable in variation to the [range achived by others](https://github.com/yl4579/PitchExtractor/issues/4#issue-1292209152)

 ## Ideas for Tweaks
-1. Currently the ResNet Model is quite old and may be improved by a [ConvNextV2](https://arxiv.org/abs/2301.00808) model and improved activation functionss such as [EUAF](https://arxiv.org/abs/2407.09580).
+1. Currently the ResNet Model is quite old and may be improved by a [ConvNextV2](https://arxiv.org/abs/2301.00808) model and improved activation functions such as [EUAF](https://arxiv.org/abs/2407.09580).
 2. The F0 groundtruth extractors, Harvest and DIO are also quite old and [extensive benchmarks](https://github.com/lars76/pitch-benchmark) suggest that CREPE may offer better F0 accuracy.

 ## Pre-requisites